robocomp/robocomp/tools/buildTools/rcbuildvalidator/Readme.md

 ```
 and you will be offered with the options currently available (obtained from the Ubuntu tags available at https://hub.docker.com/_/ubuntu?tab=tags).

-Perhaps one of the most interesting options is the *--manual-mode*.
-This option allows the user to launch an interactive terminal of the Ubuntu version specified with -v.
+*--manual-mode* is perhaps one of the most interesting options .
+This allows the user to launch an interactive terminal of the Ubuntu version specified with -v.
 In addition, in the home page of the terminal that will appear, you can find the robocomp installation script robocomp_install.sh that you can use if you want to debug this process.

+*-m* or *--mount* option lets you use one of your machine (host) directories or files to be mounted in the home directory of the "virtualized" system.
+This way it is possible to test any software you are currently developing inside a clean machine.
+It also helps to remember the dependencies of libraries and packages that your new piece of software have.

 ## TO-DO
-* It is planned to be able to mount any directory on the main system on the image that is launched in the new terminal in --manual-mode.
-This way it will be possible to test any software we are developing at that moment inside a clean machine.
 * It is planned to implement the option of being able to save with a proper name an image after having carried out the operations that are desired in the same one (installation of packages, configurations, etc)
 * Check the available branches listed by github for Robocomp and been able to use any of those.